renesas/ra-fsp-examples/example_projects/ek_ra4m2/ssi_slave/readme.txt

 	8) Connect the micro USB end of the micro USB device cable to Debug port of the board.
 Connect the other end of this cable to USB port of the host PC.

+1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
+   RTT Block address for hex file committed in repository are as follows:
+   a. e2studio: 0x200000c4
+   b.
+Keil: Not Available
+   c.
+IAR: Not Available

+2) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the build configuration folder (Debug/Release).